Tandoori Turkey with Stuffing and Gravy

-Tandoori turkey has been a part of our Thanksgiving family tradition for many years.
-We discovered this amazing recipe from Indian filmmaker Gurinder Chadha in the LA Times Food section.
+This wildly aromatic Tandoori turkey has been at the heart of our Thanksgiving family tradition for many years.
 The smell of these exotic spices is always a sure sign in our wild savory kitchen that the Holidays have begun.
 Originating 5000 years ago in the Indus River Valley, and later the Punjab region of India, traditional Tandoori cooking was done inside huge 5 to 6 foot high clay pots, which were buried in the ground with a charcoal or wood fire blazing inside, at the base of the pot itself.
 Tandoori pots are explosively fiery and hot, with smoke and flames belching out and the intense glowing heat sometimes reaching 900 degrees.
 The technique may be ancient, but the actual cooking technique is also very modern.
 The searing of the meat seals in the flavors and juices.

 Chicken, lamb or turkey, which have been marinated in spicy yogurt, are dangled into a flaming furnace and the radiant heat and the natural convection action of the swirling air sear and broil the flesh.
 At the same time, the juices fall into the charcoal and coals, naturally smoking the meats.
 Using a very hot oven and a long marinating time, and grinding our own authentic and traditional spices, we have found a way to bring this iconic Indian feast into our kitchen.